Opioid trials to begin in 2019 as settlement is also pushed - Philly

 COLUMBUS, Ohio (AP) - A federal judge with an audacious plan to settle hundreds of lawsuits filed by local governments against the drug industry over the destruction wrought by prescription opioid painkillers has altered his course.

-Cleveland-based Judge Dan Polster issued an order Wednesday scheduling three Ohio trials for 2019 - a shift from his earlier plan to try to work out settlements.
+Cleveland-based Judge Dan Polster issued an order Wednesday scheduling three Ohio trials for 2019 - a shift from his earlier plan to try to work out settlements without also preparing for trials.

 Polster wants to forge a deal on business practices and funding to reverse the crisis, which has hit hard across the country but has particularly ravaged communities in Appalachia.
 The first trials will be in lawsuits from Cleveland and the Ohio counties of Cuyahoga and Summit.